Homebase: Seattle

 Jimmy Manolides, who opened one of the first galleries in Pioneer Square during its 1970s revitalization and played bass in the '50s rock group the Frantics - and later with roots-rock revivalists Junior Cadillac - died Monday, May 9.
 He was 76.
 The cause was a stroke, which he had three weeks ago, according to his sister Sandy Parnell.
 Mr. Manolides had been living in Ocean Shores for 13 years and died in Hoquiam.

-An effervescent bohemian, Mt.
-Manolides was known in the '70s and '80s jazz fans as the gravel-voiced bartender with a million stories at Parnell's jazz club, owned by Roy Parnell, Sandy Parnell's late husband.
+An effervescent bohemian, Mr. Manolides was known in the '70s and '80s jazz fans as the gravel-voiced bartender with a million stories at Parnell's jazz club, owned by Roy Parnell, Sandy Parnell's late husband.
 In the 1990s Manolides was a familiar figure behind ghe counter at Nickel Cigar, on Yesler Avenue, formerly the Manolides Gallery.

 Born in Seattle, Manolides was the son of King County Deputy Prosecutor and Seattle District Court Judge Evans Manolides.
 Jimmy Manolides went to Ballard High School and began playing with the Frantics.
 A self-taught musician, he graduated from the University of Washington with a degree in art, was drafted, and served in the U.S. Army as an art instructor at Fort Dix, N.J.
 When he came home, he opened the Manolides Gallery.